l1h2/line_follower/README.md

 ### Debugging

-The `DEBUG_MODE` macro can be enabled/disabled in `line_follower.ino` to log operation and error data via USART.
+The `DEBUG_MODE` macro can be enabled/disabled in [config.h](include/config.h) to log operation and error data via USART.

 ### Initialization